mikediessner/nubo/docs/_build/html/_sources/overview.rst.txt

   bounds or multi-start SLSQP [#Kraft1994]_ if the input space is also restricted by constraints.
 The stochastic Monte Carlo acquisition functions that are based on random samples are maximised with the stochastic optimiser Adam [#Kingma2015]_.
-NUBO also supports optimisation of mixed parameter space (continuous and discrete).
+NUBO also supports the optimisation of mixed parameter space (continuous and discrete).

 **Design of experiments**